eye-micah/personal/content/about.md

 +++
 title = "About"
 +++
 Black weeb in their early 20s.
-Gender is a fuck, I don't particularly care to label myself.
-Left-ish flexible politics.
+Don't care too much about gender.
+Leftist.

 I love Linux.